Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2: Examination of Effects of Visual Feedback

 \section{Study 2: Examination of Effects of Visual Feedback}

-Our next exploration is to examine the visual feedback provided after expressive writing, related to RQ2.
+As mentioned earlier, to further explore design possibilities for enhancing the effects of mobile expressive writing, we conducted an experiment related to RQ2, examining the impact of visual feedback that materializes emotional catharsis.
+This section describes the design of our second user study.
 We obtained a separate approval for the study protocol described in this section form the Institutional Review Board of the first author's institution.